o-P-o/disagree/README.md

 Whilst working in NLP, I've been repeatedly working with datasets that have been manually labelled, and have thus had to evaluate the quality of the agreements between the annotators.
 In my (limited) experience of doing this, I have encountered a number of ways of it that have been helpful.
 In this library, I aim to group all of those things together for people to use.

-Please suggest any additions if you have any.
+Please suggest any additions/functionalities, and I will try my best to add them.

 ## Summary of features